vlcn-io/cr-sqlite/README.md

 **08/22** - Currently investigating [`virtual table extensions`](https://www.sqlite.org/vtab.html) and/or connection proxies to make `cfsqlite` production ready.

-**10/04** - We have a solution in a closed repository that we'll be open-sourcing once it hits v1.
+**10/04** - We have a solution in a closed repository that we'll be open-sourcing (copying to this repo) once it hits v1.

 ---